Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 - Tips on how to write one so it both looks and reads great.

-1. Example and Template of a Great Looking Cover Letter
+1. Example of a Great Looking Cover Letter

 Before we go any further—